 In Loggins Construction Co. v.
 Stephen F. Austin State University, 543 S.W.2d 682 (Tex.Civ.App. -- Tyler 1976, writ ref'd n.r.e.), the contractor agreed to construct a stadium within a certain time.
-The contract listed liquidated damages of \$250 for each day of delay beyond the complete the stadium as quickly as possible under pain of paying the liquidated sum of money.
+The contract listed liquidated damages of \$250 for each day of delay beyond the completion date.
+The owner stipulated that the purpose of the clause was to entice the contractor to complete the stadium as quickly as possible under pain of paying the liquidated sum of money.
 The court held that the liquidated damages provision was an unenforceable penalty.
 There was no showing that the liquidated damage provision was intended by the parties to constitute any sort of an estimate of losses that could actually be sustained by the owner in case of delayed performance.
 Even if the intention of the parties was considered, the court found that the liquidated amount bore no reasonable relationship to the harm actually caused by the delayed performance.
 While the owner's actual damages did not exceed \$6,500, the owner withheld \$39,500 in liquidated damages.

-3. Owner Caused Delay
+(c).
+Owner Caused Delay